davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 firm geodynamic basis as such [@Burkett2009].

-According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate `[Figure reconstruction]`, the Crystal Knob eruption site was located above a slab window in the early Neogene, proximal to the northeastern boundary transform edge of the Monterey plate.
+According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [@fig:reconstruction], the Crystal Knob eruption site was located above a slab window in the early Neogene, proximal to the northeastern boundary transform edge of the Monterey plate.
 Diffuse volcanism, some clearly derived from